Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • visual inspection.

-Examination of a newborn child with symptoms of a cyst can be carried out without MRI, using neurosonography.
+Examination of a newborn child with cyst symptoms can be carried out without MRI, using neurosonography.

 • drug treatment;

-Traditional drug treatment may include drugs that eliminate the root cause of the anomaly:
+Traditional drug treatment may include drugs that eliminate the root cause of the abnormality:

 • normalizing blood pressure;